rwxrob/zet/20220420104731/README.md

 # Serverless is Dead (Case You Didn't Hear)

-> The fact is, serverless technology is amazingly simple to start, but becomes a bear as projects and teams accelerate.
+> The fact is, serverless technology is amazingly simple to start, but
+> becomes a bear as projects and teams accelerate. ...
+Combining all of
+> these into a serverless project become a huge nightmare for the
+> following reasons.
 (Brent Mitchell)

 The last time people got excited about "serverless" (including me) was in 2020, and even then some predicted its downfall.
 After all,